guillaumedelaloy/ab-testing/README.md

 <br>
 <br>
-We recommend to do not implement this change because we have a significant lower number of students who enroll in the "start free trial" and we do not observe a better transformation rate between the number of users clicking and the users paying the subscription.
+We recommend not to implement this change because we have a significant lower number of students who enroll in the "start free trial" and we do not observe a better transformation rate between the number of users clicking and the users paying the subscription.
 <br>
-We should now test some variations such as changing the amout of worked in the message from 5 to 3.
+We should now test some variations such as changing the amount of work in the message from 5 to 3.
 If the results are not good, then we would conclude this new feature should not be implemented.